Mhdez221993/HTML-and-CSS/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Day 1: HTML5 and Box model

 > Set up a GitHub repository with correct tools

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+In this exercise, you will set up a "Hello world" repository.

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Live Demo